Congratulations! You are on your way to becoming a college student at Anoka Technical College.

 Returning Student Admission

-If you have been away from Anoka Technical College for a semester or more, please complete this Re-Admission form.
+If you have been away from Anoka Technical College for a semester or more, please complete this Change of Major eform.
 We will process your request and let you know if you meet admission requirements for that program.
 Program admission is not guaranteed as some programs may be filled to capacity.

 Transfer Student Admission